 Leading CBEC player Youkeshu 有棵树 had over 300 accounts shut down by Amazon.
 Tianze Information Co. 天泽信息, Youkeshu’s parent company, saw its revenue drop by 64 percent to C¥423 million in H1 2022 after a loss of C¥949 million in H1 2021.
 Other firms, such as Tongtuo Technology Co. 通拓科技, have been fined tens of million yuan by PayPal due to violations of platform rules and IP infringements.

-A leading CBEC player selling intelligent furniture and office products, Lege has invested in its own overseas warehousing and logistics services–offering them at the same time to nearly 400 SMEs.
+On the contrary, a batch of CBEC firms who invested in product innovation and long-term brand-building survived regulatory scrutiny and sustained revenue growth, such as Lege Co. 乐歌股份.
+An intelligent furniture and office product company, Lege invested in its own overseas warehousing and logistics services, and offered space to nearly 400 other SMEs.
 The firm signed a shipbuilding contract with a capacity of 1,800 TEU in January 2022, with the ship expected to launch in March 2023.
 Operating its own container ship should enable Lege to navigate shipping price shocks.

 setting up independent website